DefectDojo/django-DefectDojo/README.md

 should give you an idea of how to use DefectDojo for your own team.

 ## Client APIs and wrappers
-This section presents different ways to programmatically interact with defectdojo APIs.
+This section presents different ways to programmatically interact with DefectDojo APIs.

 See [Wrappers](WRAPPERS.md)